Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 “Before we talk about the next 6 months, I want to ask: based on your experience working together, would you feel comfortable referring other [their type] who need help with [problem]?”

 [If yes:] “Awesome.
 Here’s the easiest way: I have a simple form at [link].
-If you meet someone dealing with [problem], just send them there.
-Takes 30 seconds.
-I’ll take care of the rest.”
+If you meet someone dealing with [problem], just send them there—it takes about 30 seconds, and I’ll take care of the rest.”

 Touchpoint 5: Major Milestone (Text/Email)

 “[Name]!
-Congrats on hitting [milestone]!
-That’s massive.
-Question: know anyone else who wants to go from [starting point] to [milestone] like you did?
+Congrats on hitting [milestone] — that’s massive.
+Quick question: do you know anyone else who wants to go from [starting point] to [milestone] like you did?
 I’m opening spots for [X] new clients.
 Here’s who I’m looking for: [criteria].
-Link if anyone comes to mind: [referral link].”
+If anyone comes to mind, here’s the link you can send them: [referral link].”

 Touchpoint 6: Quarterly Check-In (Email)